jeffkreeftmeijer/enough.css/README.md

 [![img](./screenshot.png)](https://jeffkreeftmeijer.github.io/enough.css/)

 It's an experiment to see how little CSS a blog can get away with while still looking good and being readable on big and small screens.
-It styles pages without having to add extra markup like wrapper =<div>=s and CSS classes.
+It styles pages without having to add extra markup like wrapper `<div>`​s and CSS classes.

 Besides the base style sheet, it comes modules for styling specific tags.
 These are included in `enough.min.css` by default, but you can build your own to save some bytes if your project doesn't need everything.